AdaCore/gnatstudio/docs/users_guide/extending.rst

   * :file:`progress-final` (optional, default :command:`2`)

-    :file:`progress-regexp` is a regular expression that GPS matches the output of the command against.
-When the regular expression matches, it must provide two subexpressions whose numeric values represent the current and total number of steps to perform, which are used to display the progress indicators at the bottom-right corner of the GPS window.
-    :file:`progress-current` is the ordinal of the subexpression containing the current step, and :file:`progress-final` is the ordinal of the subexpression containing the total number of steps, which grows as needed.
+    :file:`progress-regexp` is a regular expression that GNAT Studio matches the output of the command against.
+When the regular expression matches, it must provide two subexpressions whose numeric values represent the current and total number of steps to perform, which are used to display the progress indicators at the bottom-right corner of the GNAT Studio window. :file:`progress-current` is the ordinal of the subexpression containing the current step, and :file:`progress-final` is the ordinal of the subexpression containing the total number of steps, which grows as needed.
 For example, :program:`gnatmake` outputs the number of the file it is currently compiling and the total number of files to be compiled.
 However, that last number may increase, since compiling a new